jg-rp/json-p3/README.md

 The result of `jsonpath.query()` is an instance of `JSONPathNodeList`.
 That is a list of `JSONPathNode` objects, one node for each value in the target JSON document matching the query.
 Each node has a:

-- `value` - The value found in the target JSON value.
+- `value` - The value found in the target JSON document.
 This could be an array, object or primitive value.
-- `location` - An array of property names and array indices that were required to reach the node's value in the target JSON value.
+- `location` - An array of property names and array indices that were required to reach the node's value in the target JSON document.
 - `path` - The normalized JSONPath to this node in the target JSON document.

 Use `JSONPathNodeList.paths()` to retrieve all node paths.